neptune-ai/docs/docs/learn-about-neptune/team-management.rst

 .. note::

-    - If the project is created in a team organization, the user is assigned to the project immediately.
+    - If the project is created in a team organization, the user is assigned to the project immediately and notified by email.
-    - If the project is created in an individual account, the user is invited to the project by email.
+    - If the project is created in an individual account, you can add users only to a public project.
+The user is notified by email and must accept the invitation to be added.
-    - The invited user must accept the invitation in order to appear in the list of project members.
+    You cannot add users to a private project.